rosettatype/hyperglot/README_database.md

   - All language and orthography attributes will be sorted a-z; while this might not be the most intuitive, this ensures that data is always sorted the same, and thus comparing different versions of the data (with version control) yields predictable results
 - When contributing code make sure to install the `pytest` package and run `pytest tests` to make sure no errors are detected.
 Ideally, write tests for any code additions or changes you have added.
 - Add yourself to any language files you edit, and add your self to CONTRIBUTORS.txt
+- Hyperglot uses a cache file `.hyperglot-cache` stored in a local directory.
+This may bite you as it currently only gets deleted when `hyperglot-save` is run.
+We hope to improve this in the future.

 #### Inheritance